 We highly encourage you to work in groups of two, but we understand that in some situations a group of three may be necessary.
-If you work in a group of three, you must either include X-Trace in your Tapestry (and do a good job of it!) or implement an additional feature.
+If you work in a group of three, you must implement an additional feature.
 Additional features include publishing path caching, hotspot caching, hash salting, object re-replication, and erasure coding.
 Stop by TA hours to learn more about what these are!
-If you work in a group of three, you must contact the TAs and let them know you intend to work in a group of three, and if you will be using X-Trace or implementing additional features.
+If you work in a group of three, you must contact the TAs and let them know you intend to work in a group of three, and if you will be implementing additional features.